 - Keep your indoor air healthy

 Protecting your eyes only while going outdoors is not enough.
 While UV rays aren’t much of a concern indoors, poor air quality is.
 Do not let indoor air get too dry, as it can cause irritations in the eye.
-Humidifiers, or containers of uncovered water help to avoid such a situation by raising the humidity level in the air, in case you are cooling or heating up the air.
+Humidifiers or containers of uncovered water help to avoid such a situation by raising the humidity level in the air in case you are cooling or heating the air.
 If not, try to let in the fresh air as much as possible to eliminate stagnancy.

 - Wash your face after surfing

 After you finish a surfing session, wash your face thoroughly with warm water.
 It helps keep the eyelids and the eye’s surface clean and healthy.
 Washing your face after a surfing session removes irritants from the eye socket before they can enter your eyes and cause damage to the conjunctiva.

 Dye eyes increase the chances of developing a surfer’s eye.
 Apply moisturizing eye mist to maintain optimal moisture levels in your eyes.
 The critical difference between eye drops and eye mists is that you may use the latter as frequently as needed.